tinymce/tinymce-docs/plugins/noneditable.md

 ### `noneditable_regexp`

-This option allows you to specify a regular expression or array of regular expressions that TinyMCE will use to determine which areas of content are noneditable when using the `noneditable` plugin.
-Remember the regexps needs to be global so that all of the matches within the document gets found.
-The text content of the matches will get wrapped in spans which means that any structure and styling will not be visible while editing.
+This option is used to specify a regular expression or array of regular expressions that {{site.productname}} will use to determine which areas of content are noneditable when using the `noneditable` plugin.
+The regular expressions needs to be global so that all instances within the document are matched.
+The text content of the matches will be wrapped in spans, setting the structure and styling to not visible while editing.

 **Type:** `String`